MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-teams-collaboration.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/work-order-teams-enable-administration.png)

-In the **Link chats to Dynamics 365 records** section, add the record types you'd like to collaborate on, such as work orders.
+In the **Link chats to Dynamics 365 records** section, add Work Orders and any other tables you'd like to collaborate on.

 ## Create a new chat from a work order